pokeychip19946/Alpha-AI/README.md

 # TASK 3 HUMAN ACTION RECOGNITION

-I have created a python code in which it will going identify human body on live webcam video using skeleton structure( as green line strcuture) and recognize human body part motion simultanously
+1. I have created a python code in which it will going identify human body on live webcam video using skeleton structure( as green line strcuture) and recognize human body part motion simultanously.
+The code is in human activity recognition.py

+2. I have created a python code in which it will going identify human activity using a sample video. the code is in human activity recognition2.py

 *STEPS TO RUN THE CODE*

 STEP 1- Access TASK 3 folder to run the code

-STEP 2- Load graph.pd and image.jpg
+STEP 2- Load graph.pd and image.jpg for human activity recognition.py

+STEP 3- Load kinetic .txt and example1.mp4 for human activity recognition2.py

-STEP 3 - Run the code normally in jupyter not in google collab as opencv was not supporting in the collab
+STEP 4 - Run the code normally in jupyter not in google collab as opencv was not supporting in the collab